theheraldproject/theheraldproject.github.io/efficacy/paper.md

 This then led us to create a formula that took in to account all limiting factors that a user of such a contact tracing app could encounter in a particular day.

+We then applied this formula to a brand new Bluetooth protocol called [Squire](/protocol).
+We were able to identify and rapidly tune this protocol in 5 weeks thanks to the presence of the fair efficacy formula, and approaching the problem in an epidemiologially data driven way.

 ## Didn't you build this for your own protocol?
 Aren't you biased?

 No. Although it is true that some of the authors of our paper and protocol worked on